White Christmas

 Surprisingly, the air temperature doesn't need to be below zero for snow to fall, below 4 ºC can be cold enough.
 In fact, the heaviest snowfalls tend to occur between 0 and 2 ºC.
 The slightly warmer air causes the snowflakes to melt around the edges and stick together to become big, heavy flakes.
 This 'wet' snow is great if you want to channel your inner Elsa and make your own Olaf.

-Technically, 2022 was the last white Christmas in the UK, with 9 per cent of weather stations recording snow falling.
-However, none reported any snow lying on the ground.
+Technically, 2023 was the last white Christmas in the UK with 11% of stations recording snow falling, although none reported any snow lying on the ground.
+Before that, 2022 saw 9% of weather stations recording falling snow, but none with any snow settling.
 Before that 2021 and 2020 were also white Christmases, with 6 per cent of weather stations recording snow falling in both years, but less than 1 per cent of stations reported any snow lying on the ground in 2021 and only 4 per cent in 2020.

 There was no record of snow falling at any station in the UK in 2018, or in 2019.
 Back in 2017, 11 per cent of weather stations recording snow falling, but none reported any snow lying on the ground.
 This was also the case in 2016, when 6 per cent of stations recorded falling snow, and in 2015, when 10 per cent of stations saw snow.
 Technically 2015 was a White Christmas, with 10% of weather stations recording snow falling, but again none reported any snow lying on the ground.